unni-krishnan-95/copy/_posts/2016-10-5-vulnhub-stapler1.md

 Interestingly enough, I got presented with 4 directories: **/phpmyadin/**, **/blogblog/**, **/admin112233/**, and of course **/robots.txt**.

 My initial attempts to try and navigate to the directories were futile, as the page kept going back to the home page.
-So I decided to add **http://** before the IP and try again.
-I entered the following url **https://192.168.1.13:12380/robots.txt**, and behold - I got the robots.txt page!
+So I decided to add **https://** before the IP and try again.
+I attempted to access **/robots.txt** first, so I entered the following url **https://192.168.1.13:12380/robots.txt** in my browser, and behold - I got the robots.txt page!

 ```console
 User-agent: *